catarina-p/Navigation_RLND/README.md

     ```

 ## Getting started
-Please follow the BananasNavigation_project.ipynb notebook. here you can either train the model on your mahine, or load the pretrained weights for every case.
+Please follow the BananasNavigation_project.ipynb notebook.
+Here you can either train the model on your mahine, or load the pretrained weights for every case.